redkite-labs/redkitecms-docs/contribute/contribute.rst

 Contribute to RedKite CMS Core
 ---------------------------------
-When you want to contribute to RedKite CMS Core by fixing issues or add new features, you should fork the repository, make your changes and use pull request to let us review your patch.
+When you want to contribute to RedKite CMS Core by fixing issues or adding new features, you should fork the repository, make your changes and use pull request to let us review your patch.